arcctgx/tagreaders/README.md

-This is a set of simple programs for reading metadata of audio files.
+This is a set of utilities used for managing a library of `.mp3` files.
+Initially it consisted only of readers of audio metadata (hence the name), but with time it evolved to include more functionalities.

 * `id3v1read` reads `ID3v1` metadata from `.mp3` files.
 It has no dependencies
   on external libraries.